geoadmin/mf-chsdi3/README.md

 To execute all tests, including _wmts_ and _varnish_ ones, which are deactivated by default:
 `scripts/nose_run.sh -a`

+### Deactivate some tests

+You may deactivate tests requiring access to `DynamoDB`, 'AWS S3' or the 'Sphinx server', by setting the following environmental variables to `0`

+    DYNAMODB_TESTS=0 SPHINX_TESTS=0 S3_TESTS=0 make test

 ## Checker

 Apache/WSGI checker